lmullen/jsr/_source/issues/vol16/haynes.markdown

 author: 'Stephen R. Haynes'
 author-first: 'Stephen R.'
 author-last: Haynes
-author-note: 'Stephen R. Haynes is a professor of religious studies at Rhodes College.'
+author-note: 'Stephen R. Haynes is a professor of Religious Studies at Rhodes College.'
 book-reviewed: |
     Carolyn Renėe Dupont. <em>Mississippi Praying: Southern White Evangelicals and the Civil Rights Movement, 1945-1975</em>.
 New York and London: New York